Production Guide#

 CREATE INDEX CONCURRENTLY IF NOT EXISTS idx_users_email ON users(email);

--- Finally, continue with remaining work
+-- Finally, continue with remaining work — atomic because it says so

 BEGIN;